keyboard_arrow_up

 Pressure Transducers

-Pressure transducers are devices that convert any physical force being exerted on them into electrical energy.
-In the simplest and most general definition, a transducer is any device that converts energy from one form to another.
-Pressure transducers take energy gained from pressure and convert that energy into electricity.
+Pressure transducers are instruments that convert physical pressure into electrical signals.
+Broadly, a transducer is any device that changes energy from one form to another.
+Pressure transducers specifically detect pressure and transform this mechanical force into an electrical output.

-Transducers are key components in pressure sensors (also called pressure transmitters), and though the terms sensor, transducer and transmitter are frequently used interchangeably, a pressure transducer is technically just one part of a pressure sensor.
-Nevertheless, mostly because pressure transducers are applied almost exclusively as pressure sensors, we will be describing a variety of pressure sensors throughout the course of this article as well.
+Transducers are integral parts of pressure sensors (also known as pressure transmitters).
+While the terms sensor, transducer, and transmitter are often used interchangeably, a pressure transducer is technically just one component of a pressure sensor.
+However, since pressure transducers are commonly used as pressure sensors, this article will also discuss various types of pressure sensors.

 Quick links to Pressure Transducers Information